kubernetes/kubernetes/docs/services.md

 ### DNS

 An optional (though strongly recommended) cluster add-on is a DNS server.
-The DNS server watches the Kubernetes API for new `Services` and creates a set of DNS records for each.
+The DNS server watches the LMKTFY API for new `Services` and creates a set of DNS records for each.
 If DNS has been enabled throughout the cluster then all `Pods` should be able to do name resolution of `Services` automatically.

-For example, if you have a `Service` called "my-service" in Kubernetes `Namespace` "my-ns" a DNS record for "my-service.my-ns" is created.  `Pods` which exist in the "my-ns" `Namespace` should be able to find it by simply doing a name lookup for "my-service".  `Pods` which exist in other `Namespaces` must
+For example, if you have a `Service` called "my-service" in LMKTFY `Namespace` "my-ns" a DNS record for "my-service.my-ns" is created.  `Pods` which exist in the "my-ns" `Namespace` should be able to find it by simply doing a name lookup for "my-service".  `Pods` which exist in other `Namespaces` must